swiftlang/swift-evolution/proposals/NNNN-extension-macros.md

 }
 ```

-All 3 components of an extension are optional, so the macro can choose what the extension is composed of.
-For example, an extension macro could add only a member list, or a conformance + member list with no `where` clause.
-However, any conformances or members must be specified upfront by the `@attached(extension)` attribute.
+The generated extensions of the macro must only extend the type the macro is attached to.
+Any conformances or members must also be specified upfront by the `@attached(extension)` attribute.

 ## Detailed design